Table of Contents[Hide][Show]

 Zupervisors are the only grown-ups permitted inside the individual role-playing areas with the kids, so from outside the TV station I see Felix suddenly appear on a large monitor.
 He’s wearing a gray blazer and is sitting behind a news desk beside another boy, presumably his co-anchor.
 From where I sit I see a guy in a glass-walled, dark control room playing with the set’s background colors, which I see changing behind Felix and his co-anchor as the zupervising director chats with them about what’s to come.

 Another Zupervisor emerges from the studio and invites me and the other parents and guardians in to watch the newscast, showing us to benches that are technically within the same space as the kids but also deliberately separate; once the newscast is over, grown-ups will exit separately from the sitting area and be reunited with their kids outside.
-I especially appreciate that there’s a buffer between kids and adults in this TV studio simulation; if grown-ups were allowed on the studio floor, you’d never get them out of there while they made their kids pose for photos.
-I’d be the worst offender.
+I like the fact that this rule is enforced.

 Felix and his co-anchor run through the day’s news, including that “there’s a fire at the match factory,” which is a nice call-out to the fact that a few KidZania “blocks” away there is indeed a match factory, where uniform-clad boys and girls are diligently putting out the fire.
 Wesley observes that there are no gender boundaries at KidZania, suggesting that a girl can become a firefighter as easily as a boy can wander into a salon and be trained as a nail technician, which Felix actually ended up doing.